umbraco/UmbracoDocs/umbraco-cloud/set-up/working-locally.md

 # Working with a Local Clone

 To work with a local copy of your site, you'll need to use Windows with a local web server installed (like WebMatrix/IIS).
-If you're using Mac, see the [Working with Mac](working-with-mac.md) article.
+If you're using macOS or Linux based OS, see the [Working with Linux/macOS](working-with-linux-macos.md) article.

 ## Video Tutorial